Automate the repeatable drag, not the judgment.

 - Which steps can AI assist with safely?

-- Where does a human need to approve, reject, or correct?
+- Where does a human approve, reject, or correct?

-- What output should be saved, sent, or transformed?
+- What output should be saved, sent, transformed, or escalated?

-- How does the business know the workflow worked?
+- How does management know the workflow worked?

-Working rule: automate the repeatable drag, not the judgment.
-The business should become easier to run, not harder to understand.
+Management priority: automation should make the business easier to run, not harder to understand.